Tim is a postdoctoral research fellow working for the Institute for Health and Sport, Victoria University and Tennis Australia.

 - Radio National (23 March, 2014).
 Interview with Amanda Smith on the Body Sphere – Caged in Chaos.

-- Skill Acquisition and Cognitive Science at the Institute of Sport, Exercise and Active Living (ISEAL)
+- Skill Acquisition and Cognitive Science at the Institute for Health & Sport

 - Skill Acquisition Researcher at Tennis Australia